Use of New Data Could Help Improve Oversight of Distance Education

 Agency Affected: Department of Education

-Comments: Education agreed with our recommendation and noted that the Office of Federal Student Aid (FSA) will update its School Participation Team procedures to include consideration of Integrated Postsecondary Education Data System (IPEDS) data on distance education for monitoring schools.
+Comments: Education agreed with our recommendation and stated that its Office of Federal Student Aid (FSA) will update its School Participation Team procedures to include consideration of Integrated Postsecondary Education Data System (IPEDS) data on distance education for monitoring schools.
 Education also stated that FSA will provide input to the National Center for Education Statistics (NCES) on the design and results of any future IPEDS surveys that include distance education.
 As of 2012, FSA updated the procedures, developed a form to capture the information, and provided input to NCES on its IPEDS 2012-2013 distance education survey results.